LibrariesHacked/schema-librarydata/docs/physical-visits.md

 The count start and end is the report period the count is for.

 Detailed reporting is encouraged.
 For example, the reporting could be on a daily basis, in which case the start and end dates would be the same.
-This would be good for analysis, such as comparing library use on different days of the week.
+This would be good for analysis, and b a level of detail that allowed for comparing library use on different days of the week.

 #### Count type